Do you find yourself worrying about your adult children?

 But in today’s world, most parents don’t have to worry about their children being eaten by tigers or starving to death.
 At least we hope you don’t.

 So why do you still find yourself worrying about them constantly?
+You might ask yourself ‘is it normal to constantly worry about your child’?

 A recent study has revealed that it all has to do with oxytocin, the so-called “love hormone.”